 Yet, it seems there is no reason why a better grasp of the social origins of radical Islam should not be possible to achieve during the course of an exploration which begins, precisely, with a closer look at how we currently create our own knowledge of terrorism.
 It could even be suggested that a reconsideration of the categories we use to construct and shape our understanding of what we call terrorism necessarily must precede an eventual understanding of what this represents to those who plan, enable and implement it.
 After all, if we were able to grasp how those we routinely refer to as terrorists grasp the world without as much as polishing our eyeglasses first, chances are that we would have done so rather long ago.

 During the fall of 2016 we invite all those who are interested to take part in an effort to shed new light on terrorism in general and radical Islam in particular.
 We begin this effort by looking closely at the conditions which inform our own established understanding of terrorism, in an aspiration to unpack a contemporary concept and obtain a vantage point which offers a greater degree of clarity.
-For this purpose we open our fall semester on 13 September with a round table discussion and a subsequent lecture by Dr. Lisa Stampnitzky, who visits us from the Department of Politics, University of Sheffield.
+For this purpose we open our fall semester on 13 September with a lecture by Dr. Lisa Stampnitzky, who visits us from the Department of Politics, University of Sheffield.

 October 28 - Ravaillac the Scapegoat: Punishing the Assassin, Agonizing over Meaning

 Lecture with Robert Appelbaum